WIPACrepo/offline-tools/OfflineSubmitScripts/seasons/2017/README.md

     5. `PostProcessing_L2.py --cron`: Executes the post processing automatically.
     6. `MainProcessing_L2.py --cron`: Executes the main processing automatically.

-One cron has been installed on `submitter`: The automated GCD generation, GCDJobSubmission.py --cron.
+One cron has been installed on `submitter`: The automated GCD generation, GCDJobSubmission.py `--cron`.

 eMail configuration
 -------------------

 The scripts send in some cases emails.
-Especially the --cron jobs sending summaries.
+Especially, the `--cron` jobs sending summaries.
 To configure the receiver, have alook at the following sections:

     1. PoleGCDChecks
     2. TemplateGCDChecks